haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 Martha looked relieved.

-“It’s time for thee to get up now,” she said.
+“It’s time for you to get up now,” she said.

-“Mr Medlock said I was to carry tha’ breakfast an’ tea an’ dinner into th’ room next to this.
+“Mr Medlock said I was to carry you breakfast and tea and dinner into the room next to this.

-It’s been made into a nursery for thee.
+It’s been made into a nursery for you.

-I’ll help thee on with thy clothes if tha’ll get out o’ bed.
+I’ll help you on with thy clothes if youll get out of bed.

-If th’ buttons are at th’ back tha’ cannot button them up tha’self.”
+If the buttons are at the back you cannot button them up youself.”

 When Mary at last decided to get up, the clothes Martha took from the wardrobe were not the ones she had worn when she arrived the night before with Mr Medlock.